supremeimposter/My-Vault/GATE/Digital-Logic/Sequential Circuits/Combinational Circuits vs Sequential Circuits.md

 >
 > $Q^+ = Q_n = Q_{t + 1} =$ Next state equation

-### Memory Device

-- Sequential circuits remember the history of outputs because of memory device or **memory element** which can store a single bit (0 or 1), which is the basic unit of memory storage.
+- Sequential circuits remember the history of outputs because of [[Memory Device|memory device]] or **memory element** which can store a single bit (0 or 1), which is the basic unit of memory storage.

-> [!NOTE]
-> "*Remembering some information*" means storing and retaining data until it is further updated.

 - In sequential circuits, synchronous means **in sync with clock** and asynchronous means **not in sync with clock**.